 You currently have 8,456 followers.
-You joined Twitter May 2018.
-So that's two years now.
+You joined Twitter in May 2018.
+So that’s two years now.
 Why did you decide to go on Twitter?

 So I’ve got to clarify I think.
 So my account was opened I think it was May 2018.
 But when I first opened the account, the so-called “Money Twitter” was kind of new.
 I saw that there were a couple of accounts talking about making money online on Twitter.
 But what I realized was that a lot of that sort of self-development Twitter was… How should I say it?

 There was a lot of talk about politics.
 There was a lot of arguing going on.
 I just wasn’t really interested in Twitter.
 So basically I opened the account in 2018 but I quit Twitter for like a year and a half after like two weeks of opening that account because I just thought it was a waste of time.

 Then I got back on in November.
 I think it was October or November 2019, so last year, and I thought, “All right, this time I’ll give it 12 months and if nothing happens in 12 months, I’ll just quit Twitter forever.”
 At the time, I came across a guy called Lawrence King.

 Lawrence had a product out about making money on Twitter.
 So I spoke to him in the DMs and it sounded interesting so I got the course.
 It was much better than I expected.
 And I thought, “All right, I’ll give this 12 months.”
 And after a couple of months, my account started to get a lot of followers.